10deepaktripathi/Propenity_Modelling_For_Products/README.md

 as recency, frequency, and monetary for both customers and products.
 Eventually, I compared the result of these deep learning models with the popularity-based model, alternating least squares and Bayesian personalized ranking model using the metric called HitRatio.

+# Business Problem and Its Soluton
+XYZ is the United Kingdom’s largest specialist retailer of wine [22].
+Occasionally it has an excess inventory of wines that it wants to get rid of.
+The problem is how to identify customers who might be interested in buying a particular wine.
+Once it has a list of customers who might be interested in certain wines, it may contact/email those customers and sell out that excess inventory.
+To attract more customers, it might also give targeted offerings/discounts.
+One of the solutions to this task is to create a propensity model for given categories of products.
+This model will use customer’s historical behavior to predict their likelihood of purchasing these products.
+That means the model will create, for every customer, a propensity score for each of the agreed categories of product.
+An appropriate way to accomplish this task is to create a recommendation model, which can generate a list of customers, who might be interested in buying a given product.
+Along with these recommendations, this model will also be generating a propensity score to show how confident the system is in recommending each customer.